cedrickchee/YDKGo/content/docs/design/error_handling/_index.md

 Now we take this error, we wrap it, and we send it back up the call stack.

-`firstCall` now is involved. `firstCall` now has to decide am I gonna handle the error?
+`firstCall` now is involved. `firstCall` now has to decide am I going to handle the error?
 If the answer is no, then you only have one choice.
 We wrap the error again with that context.